 “The well-balanced composition of the consortium and adjoint advisory board will lead the way to success and sustainable results in this project”, Mathias Schluep pointed out, who together with his WRF colleague Shahrzad Manoochehri is coordinating CEWASTE.

-Key consortium partners include the European Association of Electrical and Electronic Take back Schemes (WEEE Forum) and European Electronic Recycler Association (EERA), who together with their members will be testing the feasibility of the certification scheme.
+Key consortium partners include the International Association of Electronic Waste Producer Responsibility Organisations (WEEE Forum) and European Electronic Recycler Association (EERA), who together with their members will be testing the feasibility of the certification scheme.

 Other partners, such as Austrian Standards International (ASI), the European Environmental Citizens’ Organisation for Standardisation (ECOS) and the Société Générale de Surveillance (SGS) will ensure high level expertise on standardization and auditing processes.